Explore Vejle in Denmark

 To start your inspirational floristry workshop, you will enjoy a handcrafted gin & tonic or vodka & tonic, made with London Essence’s refreshing botanical based tonics.
 After watching the professional demonstrations, it’s your turn to create your own floral masterpiece!

-The day ends of a horticultural high with a delicious garden themed afternoon tea also served on the sunny terrace.
+The day ends on a horticultural high with a delicious garden themed tea served on the sunny terrace.
+Classes include ‘Summer on The Terrace’ on 15th August and ‘Bee Keeping Bunch’ on 21st September.

 Get Up and Go with AllClear Insurance